wessberg/TypescriptPackageReassembler/README.md

 The most probable use case (and the one this was built primarily for) is if you want to parse code from a library inside node_modules and want Typescript's AST to use the type-information from the declaration file (*".d.ts"*) that exists within the same directory.

-## Disclaimer

-This is very much in alpha.
-I don't assume any issues, however.

 ## Usage
 ```typescript
 // Generate a Typescript AST for the compiled code somehow